<< Yesterday

 1957 At Wrigley Field, the Braves sweep the Cubs, 23-10 and 4-0.
 In the opener, Frank Torre crosses the plate in the first, second, third, fourth, sixth, and ninth innings, tying a major league record by scoring six times in one game.

-1960 Ted Williams homers off Senator right-hander Don Lee at Fenway Park in the eighth inning of the Red Sox's 5-1 victory over Washington.
-As a rookie in 1939, the Boston outfielder also went deep off Lee's dad, Thornton.
+1960 At Fenway Park, Ted Williams' eighth-inning home run spoils right-hander Don Lee's shutout in the Red Sox's 5-1 loss to the Senators.
+As a 21-year-old rookie in 1939, the Boston outfielder also went deep off Lee's dad, Thornton, who was on the mound for the White Sox.

 1962 Stan Musial, with a ninth-inning pinch-hit single in the Cardinals' 4-3 loss to New York at Busch Stadium, moves past Tris Speaker on the all-time hits list into second place with his 3,516th hit.
 'Stan the Man,' who will finish his career with 3630, will remain far behind Ty Cobb's total of 4191, eventually surpassed by Pete Rose (4256) and Hank Aaron (3771).